top of page

 Techniques

-Creating Materials:
+Creating Material

 Felting: A means of matting, condensing and pressing fibres together to produce felt.
 Felt can be made from natural fibres (wood) or synthetic fibres (acrylic), or a blend.